-More and more companies have started paying attention to user experience, which is often associated with the experience using websites, apps, or at physical stores.
+More and more companies have started paying attention to user experience (UX).
+This is often associated with the experience using websites, apps, or at physical stores.
 At times, user experience is reduced to usability issues, but it goes beyond that.

 The fact is that user experience happens every time a customer interacts with a product or service while:

 - Choosing the product/service

 Although the specifics of the experience will be different for a telecom service, utility service, medical office, lawyer office, smartphones, dishwashing machines, etc., the user experience is present nonetheless.

 Good User Experience

 Good user experience often happens when customers can:

 - Accomplish what they need to do or what it is important to them